Kellerberg/Kellerberg/README.md

 🔎 I am currently actively seeking opportunities as an entry-level QA automation specialist.
 I'm eager to contribute my growing technical skills and passion for the industry to a dynamic team and be part of exciting projects, particularly in the realm of game development.<p>

-🤝 I'm actively seeking opportunities for collaboration and involvement in interesting projects, particularly within the game development sphere.
+🤝 I'm opened for collaboration and involvement in interesting projects, particularly within the game development sphere.
 If you have any exciting projects or collaboration offers, I'd be thrilled to hear from you!

 <table align="center">
   <tr style="vertical-align: middle;">